edilmedeiros/edilmedeiros.github.io/_pages/reading.md

 <p>We can choose to treat software not as a disposable product, but as a form of cultural expression.
 A craft whose goal is not speed or scale, but clarity, permanence, and meaning.</p>

-<p>This is the path of Emacs, Vim, Unix, and many other libraries and systems built and maintained in C, that old, unsafe, language.
+<p>This is the path of Emacs, Vim, Unix, and many other libraries and systems built and maintained in C — that old, unsafe language.
-The very language used to build and maintain most of the internet infrastructure.
+The very same language used to build and maintain most of the internet’s infrastructure.
-Systems some call “legacy” which are indeed civilizational infrastructure.
+Systems some now call “legacy,” but which are, in truth, civilizational infrastructure.</p>

+<p>People say JavaScript is the language of the internet.</p>

+<p>It is not.</p>

+<p>The true languages of the internet are plain old C and C++, the very languages no one wants to teach or learn anymore.
-Yeah, JavaScript is just a thin wrapper over decades of C/C++.</p>
+Sorry to say, but JavaScript is just a rushed wrapper over decades of C and C++.
+It can do some cool, good-looking stuff, because the marvel that is a modern web browser; guess what, written in C and C++.
+But we can’t count on it to keep the edifice from falling apart.</p>

+<p>Don’t get me wrong — we need those things too.
+A Ferrari isn’t a Ferrari without leather seats and polished interiors.
+But no one dreams of owning one because of the leather.
+They dream of the engine, the pristine mechanics, the architecture that makes performance possible, and the artisanship of a machine built by engineers and technicians who are also craftsmen.</p>

-<p>They have not survived in spite of their age.
+<p>These things have not survived in spite of their age.
+They have survided because some people took the time to develop rare and deliberate skills.
-They have survived because they were built to endure.</p>
+They have survived because these people want to transcend their own lives by doing timeless artifacts.</p>

 <p>To walk this path requires more than technical competence.
 It requires erudition.</p>